7 Land-Cover classification

 )

-I will restrict the number of validation sites to a manageable number of 150 random locations for each Land-Use or Land-Cover class, limited to high quality locations on the northern hemisphere (as we will apply our analysis regionally to Switzerland).
-The training data in Fritz et al. (2017) contains various crowdsourcing competitions of which nr.
-1 refers to land-use and nr.
-4 to land-cover classes.
+I will restrict the number of reference validation sites to a manageable number of 150 random locations for each Land-Use or Land-Cover class, limited to high quality locations on the northern hemisphere (as we will apply our analysis regionally to Switzerland).
+The ground truth data in Fritz et al. (2017) contains data from different crowdsourcing competitions.
+Nr.
+1 refers to Land-Use and nr.
+4 to Land-Cover classes.
 The below routine shows how to gather 150 random locations for each Land-Use or Land-Cover class from Fritz et al. (2017).
 The locations of this data will be used to train and test the supervised machine learning algorithm.

 # filter out data by competition,